 Undergraduate programs: International students whose native language is not English must submit proof of English language proficiency.
 Please refer to the "English Language Proficiency" section of the Undergraduate Admissions International Requirements page to learn more.

 Graduate programs: All international applicants must take and submit scores for the TOEFL (Test of English as a Foreign Language) or the IELTS (International English Language Testing System).
-See the English Proficiency section of the Graduate School’s How to Apply page to learn more about acceptable scores and exceptions to this requirement.
+See the English Proficiency section of the Graduate School’s Requirements for Graduate Admission page to learn more about acceptable scores and exceptions to this requirement.

-Undergraduate programs: All documentation should be submitted in the original language.
-Documents in languages other than English must be accompanied by a certified, line-by-line, literal English translation.
-Please refer to the Academic Records section of the Undergraduate Admissions International Requirements page to learn more.
+- All documents should be submitted in the original language.
+All documents in languages other than English must be accompanied by a certified line-by-line, literal English translation.

 Undergraduate programs: Admissions requirements (including evaluation of transcripts and transfer credits) for undergraduate degree programs are available on the Undergraduate Admissions web page for International Applicants.

-Important: Some of our graduate-level business programs (e.g., iMBA and Project Management) require travel to the United States to fulfill particular degree requirements.
+Important: Some of our graduate-level business programs (e.g., MBA) require travel to the United States to fulfill particular degree requirements.

 Payments from students living outside the United States must be in U.S. dollars, drawn on a U.S. bank.